-We do not accept faxed, photocopied, or unofficial transcripts.
+We do not accept unofficial or photocopied transcripts.
 Only official transcripts sent to the FDOE via this secured method from the originating school or transcript service may be used in an official evaluation for the Bright Futures Scholarship Program.

 NOTE: Public high schools automatically send student transcripts to FDOE for BF evaluations.